arschles/go-advent-2018/README.md

 ## Get Involved!

-We have some interesting challenges in front of us, and can use help in lots of areas.
-Whether you're an experienced Gopher, just starting, love writing docs, or anything else, we'd love to have you.
+We spend a lot of time documenting how to set up and use Athens, so we'd love for you to [try it out](https://docs.gomods.io/install/) and tell us what you think.

+If you're interested in contributing, come chat with us in the `#athens` channel on the [Gophers slack](https://gophersinvite.herokuapp.com/), [file an issue](https://github.com/gomods/athens/issues/new/choose), or [choose another way](https://docs.gomods.io/contributing/community/participating/).

 We're a nice, respectful, and welcoming group, and [absolutely everybody is welcome](https://arschles.com/blog/absolutely-everybody-is-welcome/) to join us.